 Professional Negligence Bar Association

-Lloyd has delivered a number of talks in recent months on topics such as:
+Lloyd has delivered a number of talks on topics such as

-Lloyd has been a visiting Teacher of Law at Cardiff University, teaching on the LLM in Commercial Law since 2013.
-Lloyd has taught courses on International Banking Law, Competition Law and Money Laundering.
+Lloyd was a visiting Teacher of Law at Cardiff University, teaching on the LLM in Commercial Law between 2013 and 2018.
+Lloyd taught courses on International Banking Law, Competition Law and Money Laundering.